gputtley/INNFER/docs/setup.md

 ## Installing conda and the environment

 Running on the code relies on multiple python packages which are installed using a conda environment.
 Firstly, conda needs to set up.
 To install this you can run the following command.
-You will need to click `enter` and `yes` through all prompts.
-If you already have a conda installed, this is not needed.
+You may need to click `enter` and `yes` through all prompts.
+If you already have conda installed, this initial command may not be needed.
 ```bash
 source setup.sh conda
 ```